On the monotonicity of the entropy production in the Landau-Maxwell equation: Introduction

-Finally, McKean discusses the conjecture that we will focus on in this work: what happens when one only differentiates along the kinetic flow?
-Boltzmann's H-theorem states that $H$ is non-increasing, and he conjectures that $D=-\frac{d}{dt}H$ is also non-increasing, and even that $H$ is completely monotone along the flow of Kac's problem \eqref{eq:compmonH}.
-To our knowledge, this conjecture has also not seen any progress in the last sixty years, and we do not know of any monotonicity result, even in close-to-equilibrium regimes, for any homogeneous kinetic equation.
-This conjecture seems harder to solve than the monotonicity of the $H^{(n)}$ because the differentiation along the flow of the kinetic equations makes the expressions more intricate than for the heat flow, even at the level of the first derivatives: namely the entropy production $D$ versus the Fisher information $i$.
-This is why, in view of possibly revealing hidden structures of the flow, we chose to begin with one of the simplest kinetic models of interest, the Landau equation with Maxwell molecules. \\
+Although these works disprove the super H-theorem, the counter-example itself seems to indicate that McKean's conjecture might still be true for a few first derivatives of the entropy, as suggested by Olaussen in \cite{Olaussen1982}.
+Providing such a positive answer in full generality is a delicate task, since differentiation of $H$ along the non-linear kinetic flow is significantly more complex than along the heat flow, making the functionals at play more intricate.
+This can already be observed at the level of the first derivatives, by comparing the entropy production $D$ and the Fisher information $i$.
+This is why, in view of possibly revealing hidden structures of the flow, we chose to begin with one of the simplest and most explicit kinetic models of interest, the Landau equation with Maxwell molecules.

+After this work was completed, Silvestre \cite{Silvestre2026} showed that the entropy production cannot be monotonous for the general Boltzmann equation.
+The counter-example is built from a non-physical collision kernel, that has no counterpart in the Landau equation.
+A natural follow-up question in view of this result and the present work would be to identify conditions -if they exist- on the collision kernel (in the Boltzmann setting) or the interaction potential (in the Landau setting) which prevent such counter-examples and possibly guarantee a better behaviour.

 \textbf{Maxwell molecules.} The Maxwellian setting $\alpha=1$ for the Landau equation stands as an intermediate between hard potentials $\alpha(r)=r^\gamma$ with $\gamma\in(0,1]$ and soft potentials $\gamma\in[-d,0)$.
 The interest of the Maxwellian case lies in the existence of an explicit expression for the matrix